Jmdavison/Oberland/README.txt

-This project is made by Jacob Davison for COSC 231: Internet Based Computing at Eastern Michinan University
+This project is made by Jacob Davison for COSC 231: Internet Based Computing at Eastern Michigan University

 ------------------------